calogica/calogica.com/_posts/2019-12-20-what-were-reading.md

 Cullen Roche, who wrote the very good book "Pragmatic Capitalism", put together the definitive reading list on "Money".

 ## [What is Skimo?
 SkiMo combines performance ski mountaineering, ski running and ski touring](https://alpsinsight.com/stories/what-is-skimo/)
 Colorado seems to be in SkiMo fever, and I've been excited to be getting back into skiing.
-SkiMo might be a bit much (and gear extensive/expensive), but maybe SkiMo-lite
+SkiMo might be a bit much (and gear extensive/expensive), but maybe SkiMo-lite?